 - Depending upon the details of your case, you may be asked to submit supporting documentation.

-Remain out of the workplace and work from home when possible.
-Remain alert for symptoms, limit contact with others and seek advice by telephone from a healthcare provider if you experience symptoms.
-Refer to the COVID Related Leave section for additional details.
-If you are planning personal travel, be sure to check the COVID-19 restrictions and quarantine requirements in your city, state or country.
+Remain home and out of the workplace, separate yourself from others and work from home when possible.
+Monitor your health, remain alert for symptoms, follow directions from your state or local health department,and seek advice by telephone from a healthcare provider if you experience symptoms.
+Refer to the COVID-19 Related Leave section for additional details.

 For those with COVID-19, we’ll be with you every step of the way through your recovery to make sure you have access to the care you need.
 When you’re ready to come back to work, we’ll be there for you too.

-Employees with COVID-19 can return to the workplace after the following criteria are met:
+Employees with COVID-19 can return to the workplace once all of the following criteria are met:

-- you have had no fever for at least 72 hours (without the use of medicine that reduces fevers);
+- no fever for at least 24 hours (without the use of medicine that reduces fevers)

-- your other COVID-19 symptoms (e.g., dry cough, shortness of breath, nausea, loss of smell/taste) are no longer present; and
+- other COVID-19 symptoms (e.g., dry cough, shortness of breath, nausea) are no longer present (loss of taste and/or smell may persist and does not delay return to work) and

-- at least 21 days have passed since your symptoms first appeared or you had a positive COVID-19 test result (whichever is later).
+- at least 14 days have passed since the employee’s symptoms first appeared or the employee had an initial positive COVID-19 test result (whichever is later).

 Until the above criteria are met, you are not permitted to report to a Verizon worksite.

-We will be closely monitoring CDC and other guidance on this issue and will modify these criteria as appropriate.
+We are closely monitoring CDC and other guidance and will modify these criteria as appropriate.